 - Mineo, B. A., Ziegler, W., Gill, S., & Salkin, D. (2009).
 Engagement with electronic screen media among students with autism spectrum disorders.
 Journal of Autism and Developmental Disorders, 39, 172-187.

 - Four different types of screen media were examined to determine which were most engaging for students with autism: animated video, video of self, video of a known person engaged in a virtual reality game, and immersion of self in the virtual reality game.

 - Richter, S., & Test, D. (2011).
 Effects of multimedia social stories on knowledge of adult outcomes and opportunities among transition-aged youth with significant cognitive disabilities.
 Education and Training in Autism and Developmental Disabilities, 410-424.

 - Multimedia social stories were utilized to support the transition goals of three young adults with cognitive disabilities.
 The multimedia social stories were about adult outcomes and opportunities, such as obtaining employment and participating in leisure activities.

 - Silver, M., & Oakes, P. (2001).
 Evaluation of a new computer intervention to teach people with autism or Asperger syndrome to recognize and predict emotions in others.
 Autism, 5(3), 299-316.

 - A multimedia computer program was developed to teach individuals with autism to recognize emotions in others.
-Child who received the computer program scored higher on measures related to predicting the emotions of others.
+Children who received the computer program intervention scored higher on measures related to predicting the emotions of others.